Who is eligible to apply?

 What is an Alternative Position?

-The disability applicant must be offered an alternative position by his or her department if one is available.
+The disability applicant must be offered an alternative position by their department if one is available.
 The offered alternative position must meet all of the following:

 - The physical requirements are compatible with the applicant’s physical limitations